Overview

 Currency

-The official currency in Ecuador if the U.S. dollar, with no restrictions for entry or exit.
-However $100 bills are not accepted by banks or shops, and it is recommended to come with $20 bills or less as small shops rarely have large bills to give change.
+The official currency in Ecuador is the U.S. dollar, with no restrictions for entry or exit.
+However, $100 bills are not accepted by banks or shops, and it is recommended to carry $20 bills or less, as small shops rarely have large bills to give as change.

 ATMs and Credit Cards

-ATMs can be found in the Galápagos but aren't plentiful, and non existant on some of the islands.
+ATMs can be found in the Galápagos, but they aren't plentiful and are non-existent on some of the islands.
 We advise researching ATM locations before you leave, as well as fees for international transactions.

 Tipping

-It is customary to tip restaurant staff and naturalist guides and boat staff on the Galápagos, at your discretion.
+It is customary to tip restaurant staff, naturalist guides, and boat staff in the Galápagos, at your discretion.

 Health & Vaccinations

-For travels only to Quito and the Galápagos islands, no vaccinations are required.
-If you plan on visiting other parts of Ecuador, in particular the Amazon or coastal regions, get advice from your doctor about recommended vaccinations 4 to 6 weeks prior to travel.
+For travel only to Quito and the Galápagos Islands, no vaccinations are required.
+If you plan on visiting other parts of Ecuador, particularly the Amazon or coastal regions, consult your doctor about recommended vaccinations 4 to 6 weeks prior to travel.

-The Center for Disease Control advises on being inoculated against measles-mumps-rubella (MMR), diphtheria-tetanus-pertussis, polio, varicella (chickenpox), the flu, and up-to-date with routine vaccinations.
+The Centers for Disease Control advises being inoculated against measles, mumps, rubella (MMR), diphtheria, tetanus, pertussis, polio, varicella (chickenpox), the flu, and being up-to-date with routine vaccinations.

 If visiting the Galápagos, we recommend bringing seasickness medication with you if you are susceptible to motion sickness.